kcaa/kcaa/README.md

 - [requests](https://pypi.python.org/pypi/requests)
 - [selenium](https://pypi.python.org/pypi/selenium)

 All of the above can be installed via `pip`.
-For example,
+If you Debian-like distribution (including Ubuntu), you can install `pip` itself via `apt-get`.
+For example:

+    sudo apt-get install python-pip
-    pip install pytest python-dateutil requests selenium
+    sudo pip install pytest python-dateutil requests selenium

-You may need a root priviledge if you don't run python in a virtual environment.
+You will need a root priviledge if you don't run python in a virtual environment.
 If you want to create your own sandbox environment, see also [virtualenv](https://pypi.python.org/pypi/virtualenv).